portworx/px-docs/scheduler/mesosphere-dcos/install.md

 ### Lighthouse options
 By default the Lighthouse service will be installed.
 If this is disabled the influxdb service will also be disabled.

-You will need to enter the admin email to be used for creating the Lighthouse account.
+You can enter the admin email to be used for creating the Lighthouse account.
 This can be used to login to Lighthouse after install is complete.
 The default password is `admin` which can be changed after login.

 ![Portworx Lighthouse Install options](/images/dcos-px-install-options-3.png){:width="655px" height="200px"}